jordandelbar/titanic-kaggle/README.md

 There are four steps for this repo:

 * <u>Fetch the data</u>: we download the Titanic competition data from [Kaggle](https://www.kaggle.com/).
-* <u>Train the model</u>: we then train the model to prediction survivability of the different passengers.
+* <u>Train the model</u>: we then train the model to predict the survivability of the different passengers.
 * <u>Test the model</u>: we run several unit tests to ensure the model is predicting the way we want.
 * <u>Build & publish the model</u>: we then build a Python package that we publish on a private repository in Gemfury.